 Mr. Davis was elected to the Legal Action Center Board in May 1998.
 He is Chair of the Board Development Committee.
 Mr. Davis worked as a staff attorney at the Legal Action Center from 1988 to 1993.
 He is now a Partner in the New York office of Davis Wright Tremaine LLP, where he specializes in media and intellectual property issues and business litigation.
 Mr. Davis advises and represents many leading television, publishing and online media companies, as well as financial enterprises and non-profit organizations.
 He has represented national coalitions of news organizations, museums and media advocacy groups in significant First Amendment and copyright cases.
 His pro bono work includes international human rights, intellectual property and privacy matters.
 Mr. Davis has chaired the Independent Judicial Screening Panel for the New York State Supreme Court and the Committee on Copyright and Literary Property of the New York City Bar Association and currently serves as Vice-Chair of the American Bar Association Committee on Media Law and Defamation Torts.
 He has previously served on the New York City Bar Association’s Committees on the Judiciary, Communications and Media Law, Civil Rights and Drugs and the Law.

+Jason Flom was elected to the Legal Action Center Board of Directors in 1999.
 Mr. Flom is president of Lava Records.
 He has previously served as the Chairman and CEO of music labels including Atlantic Records, Virgin Records, and the Capitol Music Group.
-In addition to the Legal Action Center, Mr. Flom is serves as a board member for various charitable organizations including The Innocence Project — of which he is a founding board member — Families Against Mandatory Minimums and the Drug Policy Alliance.
+In addition to the Legal Action Center, Mr. Flom serves as a board member for various charitable organizations including The Innocence Project — of which he is a founding board member — Families Against Mandatory Minimums and the Drug Policy Alliance.
 In addition, Flom has supported various medical research organizations including The T.J.
 Martell Foundation and City of Hope.
 He was honored by the UJA Federation as their first “Music Visionary of the Year” in 2000, was awarded 1999’s “Torch of Liberty” by the American Civil Liberties Union and was the honoree at the 2009 Innocence Project Gala.

 Tino Hernandez was appointed President and CEO of Samaritan Village, Inc. in December 2008.
 Samaritan Village is one of the largest non-profit providers of community-based substance abuse treatment services in New York State.
 The agency assists addicted men and women and specializes in services for military veterans.
 In February 2011, Samaritan opened the first residential treatment facility in the State specifically for women veterans.
 Samaritan oversees 14 facilities in the city and in upstate New York including residential and outpatient treatment programs, transitional housing and shelters for homeless individuals and an active senior center.